Lucas-Qian6/sudoku-csp/README.md

 - **Forward checking** to prune inconsistent values early
 - A simple value-ordering strategy for trying digits `1–9`

-This code is adapted from a course homework environment, but this repository contains **only my own implementation of the core CSP solver logic**, not the original starter framework.
+This code is adapted from a course homework environment.

 ---